mlkornhauser/550_Final/_posts/2020-12-21-Individual-Cities.md

 Of the six cities, Jacksonville had both the latest and the shortest stay-at-home order.
 Despite the relatively short lockdown period, the below heatmap indicates that there was still ample foot traffic during the lockdown period, particularly in malls, limited-service restaurants, and general merchandise stores.
 Full-service restaurants did, however, experience a substantial loss of traffic.

 Interestingly, the end of the short stay-at-home order did not seem to have an impact on COVID-19 cases.
 Jacksonville’s outbreak occurred about 6 weeks after the stay-at-home period, suggesting that the city kept its infection rate under control without these restrictions.
 The outbreak does appear to correlate with an increase in foot traffic at malls and restaurants and as cases continued climb throughout the summer, this traffic remained relatively constant.
-It is also worth noting that Jacksonville is also on the lower end of mask compliance, with only about 60% of survey respondents indicating that they always wear a mask, and nearly 10% indicating that they rarely or never wear a mask.
+Jacksonville was also on the lower end of mask compliance, with only about 60% of survey respondents indicating that they always wore a mask, and nearly 10% indicating that they rarely or never wore a mask.

 <div id="altair-chart-3"></div>

 ## Philadelphia, Pennsylvania

 Philadelphia is notable in the high share of its foot traffic related to people frequenting full-service restaurants.
-The rapid drop in restaurants traffic started in mid-March and continuing during the stay-at home order suggests that these restaurant restrictions may have an outsized effect on Philadelphia businesses.
+The rapid drop in restaurants traffic started in mid-March and continued during the stay-at home order, suggesting that the city's restrictions on restaurants may have an outsized effect on Philadelphia businesses.
 Customers did return to restaurants as the reopening phase began, but not only at about 50% capacity.

 <div id="altair-chart-4"></div>

 ## Phoenix, Arizona

 Phoenix has a similar trajectory to Jacksonville, Florida where the stay-at-home period coincided with a relatively manageable COVID-19 case count.
 A few weeks after the start of the reopening period, however, the number of cases increases drastically.
 Another interesting similarity between Phoenix and Jacksonville is the heavy traffic at malls which largely continued throughout the lockdown phase.
-Though it is unclear if these are indoor or outdoor malls, it suggests that people spending time in these establishments could be related to a rise in infections.
+Though it is unclear if these are indoor or outdoor malls, it suggests that people frequenting these establishments could be related to a rise in infections.

 <div id="altair-chart-5"></div>